What are the main branches of the coeliac trunk?

 Prepare for the MRCS Exam with our study quizzes.
 Practice with multiple choice questions that include detailed hints and explanations to reinforce your learning.
 Equip yourself with the knowledge needed to excel in your examination!

-The left gastric artery serves the stomach's lesser curvature, while the hepatic artery provides oxygenated blood to the liver and also gives rise to the gastroduodenal artery, which further supplies parts of the stomach and duodenum.
-The splenic artery supplies blood to the spleen and, to a lesser extent, the pancreas.
+The left gastric artery branches off the coeliac trunk and supplies the lesser curvature of the stomach, while the hepatic artery provides oxygenated blood to the liver and also gives rise to the cystic artery that supplies the gallbladder.
+The splenic artery, another branch of the coeliac trunk, supplies blood to the spleen and also gives off small branches to the stomach and pancreas.

 Subscribe